 There are many different ways to get around and explore Hawaii by air, on land or on the water.
-Some are obvious, but others may not have crossed your mind.
-Here are some suggestions:
+While some modes of transportation are more than obvious, there may be others that might surprise you.
+Find the best option for your personal sightseeing and transportation needs with this guide.

 Getting From the Airport